 - Do not send letters from relatives, non-professional sources, and other students.

-- It is the applicant's responsibility to make sure references are submitted by December 15.
-The application submission deadline is
+- It is the applicant's responsibility to make sure references are submitted by December 1.

 Specialized Reference Required for UW Postdoc Fellows

-- A UW postdoc fellow (or potential fellow) must provide a reference from his/her fellowship director and research or lab mentor
+- A UW postdoc fellow or resident must have a reference letter from both the fellowship director and research mentor (if known) stating

-certifying that the applicant will be allowed release time to attend class on a regular basis.
-This requires flexible clinic/lab schedules
+unequivocally that the applicant will have release time from clinical and research responsibilities that enable him/her to attend all classes on a regular

-because core course times vary depending on the quarter.
-The first year requires class attendance 5 days/week.
+days/week.
+Flexibility in the clinic/lab schedules is necessary because core course times vary depending on the quarter.

 For Recommenders of Applicants to the Epidemiology Department, University of Washington:

-- Each recommender will receive a system-generated email request to submit an on-line reference (much preferred to paper) so he or she
+- Each recommender will receive a system-generated email request to submit an on-line reference so he or she

 should make sure that the request is not discarded as spam.